yotamfre/MagniFood/README.md

 ## Environment Setup
 Create a Python virtual environment through `python -m venv venv`, then activate the environment through `source venv/bin/activate` if on macOS or Linux (or `venv\Scripts\activate` if on Windows).
 After activating your Python environment, run `pip install -r requirements.txt`.
 This will install all the relevant dependencies used in this project such as `food2vec` for Vector Search's embeddings and `rank_bm25` for BM25's processing.
+Make sure to download this Kaggle [Recipe Dataset](https://www.kaggle.com/datasets/wilmerarltstrmberg/recipe-dataset-over-2m/data) by Wilmer Arlt Strömberg.

 ## Project Description
 MagniFood is a ingredient-recipe matching project.
 It uses Okapi BM25 and Vector Search to rank ingredients, then processes those ranks through RRF (Reciprocal Rank Fusion) to produce proper search results.